-Its cable comes ashore at Horshore Point in Lincolnshire.
-From there it passes through an underground cable to a substation in North Killingholme where it connects to the National Grid.
+Cable comes ashore at Horshore Point in Lincolnshire, passing through an underground cable to a substation in North Killingholme where it connects to the National Grid.

 The new development will install 231 turbines and generate 2.4GW of unreliable electric power to the National Grid.